Gold-Rush-Robotics/hmi/README.md

 ## Development instructions 💻️

 > [!IMPORTANT]
-> This project was made with yarn, please do not use npm!
+> This project was made with yarn, please do not use other package managers such as npm!

 To get started with development, clone this repository, and then you can spin up a development server like so: